 How To Repair Eyelashes After Extensions: The Ultimate Guide

-Unfortunately, not all lash technicians are stellar, and a bad application can, indeed, damage your lashes and even pull them out prematurely.
+The sad truth of the matter is that not all lash technicians are stellar, and a bad application can, indeed, damage your lashes and even pull them out prematurely.

 Which leaves many a poor soul wondering if the damage is permanent and whether lashes grow back after extensions as strong and lovely as they were before.

 Rest assured – your lashes will grow back.
 But in the meantime, you can do a whole lot to help them grow back faster and better.
 Here’s how to repair your lashes after extensions!

 Okay, so you’ve suffered an unfortunate lash extension “accident”, a chunk of your natural lashes fell out with the bad extensions, and now you’re freaking out a bit – will they grow back?
 Is the damage permanent?

 Again, we’re happy to say that you can breathe easily: any damage your lashes may have suffered is not permanent, and they will grow back.